 Some commonly used sales enablement software solutions are:

-HubSpot's various packages and hubs contain many tools, but they offer everything mentioned in this guide - a CRM system, a CMS, automation and sequence tools.
+HubSpot's various packages and hubs contain many tools, but they offer everything mentioned in this guide: a CRM system, a CMS, automation tools, and sequence tools.
 HubSpot connects your sales and marketing efforts, and cross-team sales enablement collaboration becomes very easy.

-Highspot allows your sales reps to customise different guided experiences and conversations for customers to provide them with valuable and relevant information that suits their needs.
-The software integrates all your marketing content, information and other sales tools to make all aspects of the sales enablement process effective and easy.
+Highspot allows your sales reps to customise different guided experiences and conversations for customers to provide valuable and relevant information that suits their needs.
+The software integrates all your marketing content, information, and other sales tools to make all aspects of the sales enablement process effective and easy.

-Outreach gathers your marketing, sales, and customer success efforts to efficiently share insights and content across teams.
+Outreach gathers your marketing, sales, and customer success efforts to share insights and content across teams efficiently.
 The software allows you to optimise your customer life cycle to focus on collaboration at scale and engagement to nurture and close sales deals effectively.